 By running an electric current through water, electrolysis produces hydrogen gas and oxygen gas.
 The hydrogen gas is then collected and the oxygen gas is released back into the water.
 Electrodeionization (EDI) is the process of using an electric field to remove ions and polar species from an aqueous stream.

-EDI is used for reverse osmosis with a water solvent replacement to remove ion-exchange resin-propellant beds, which require on-site or off-site chemical regeneration.
+People use EDI for reverse osmosis with a water solvent replacement to remove ion-exchange resin-propellant beds, which require on-site or off-site chemical regeneration.

 EDI introduces environmentally and economically beneficial changes by eliminating resin-kind regenerative seeding agents.
 EDI’s continuous replenishment process effectively improves water quality by removing water fluctuations and fluctuations.

-Two electrodes are on either side of several EDI filters, which are known as dilution and addressor compartments.
-As water flows through the EDI device power is applied.
+Two electrodes flank several EDI filters, known as dilution and addressor compartments.
+When water flows through the EDI device, power is applied.

 Ion Migration